conorturner/project-broker/README.md

 ## Contributing

-Changes will not be merged unless the pass the lint.
+Changes will not be merged unless they pass are linted and tested.